 - For people who are concerned about the possible stigma of being seen in a mental health office, they can have their appointments in the privacy of their own home.

-Minnesota law (The Minnesota Telemedicine Act) requires that Minnesota Medicaid (MA) cover telemedicine as of 1-1-16, and that private insurance companies provide the same coverage for all telehealth services, including TeleMental Health, as they do for regular in-person services, as of 1-1-17.
+Minnesota law (The Minnesota Telemedicine Act) requires that Minnesota Medicaid (MA) cover telemedicine as of 1-1-16, and that private insurance companies provide the same coverage for all telemedicine services, including Telebehavioral services, as they do for regular in-person services, as of 1-1-17.

-There are some aspects of Telemental Health that are significantly different than in-person services:
+There are some aspects of Telebehavioral services that are significantly different than in-person services:

-- The TeleHealth service must be reliable and easy to use.
+- The Telebehavioral video service must be reliable and easy to use.

-- the TeleHealth service must comply with very strict guidelines about confidentiality and security; it must be clear that the appointment is not recorded by the company, no one at the company can view it while it is in progress, and the video stream is safe from hacking (as much as is possible these days).
+- the Telebehavioral service must comply with very strict guidelines about confidentiality and security.
+It must be clear that the appointment is not recorded by the company, no one at the company can view it while it is in progress, and the video stream is safe from hacking (as much as is possible these days).

 - The patient must have a stable wi-fi connection with adequate bandwith (if you can stream videos, such as YouTube, you are probably OK).